mercadopago/devsite-docs/guides/adobe-commerce/installation-composer.en.md

 bin/magento setup:di:compile
 ```

-4. Now, you should run this command to clean the Adobe Commerce (Magento) cache:
+4. Now, you should run this command to clean the Adobe Commerce cache:

 ```
 bin/magento cache:clean